-The information generated by the programs can be used to draw conclusions, such as what all customers might like or not like about an offering based on what the
+The information generated by the programs can be used to draw conclusions, such as what all customers might like or not like about an offering based on what the sample group liked or did not like.

-40. The process of removing research data that have accidentally been duplicated (entered twice into the computer) or correcting data that have obviously been recorded wrong. sample group liked or did not like.
 The information can also be used to spot differences among groups of people.
 For example, the research might show that people in one area of the country like the product better than people in another area.
 Trends to predict what might happen in the future can also be spotted.